smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables /readme.md

 ### Logic Symbols

-Like any branch of mathematics, a set of symbols and terms needs to be defined.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Like any branch of mathematics, a set of symbols and terms needs to be defined.
 Here is a summary of the different symbols and terms and examples of how they are used in everyday English statements.

 | Logical Operation       | Symbol |   English Language Usage     |
 |-------------------------|--------|------------------------------|